000

 2. Preference Centers

 A preference center allows customers to update their email, product, and content preferences in one place.
-This empowers customers to choose what type of communication they receive and ensures the brand tailors messages accordingly.
+This empowers customers to choose communication types and ensures tailored messaging.

 • Example: “Let us know how often you want to hear from us” email preference page